dsl3zm/daniel-portfolio/README.md

 This is my portfolio

 ## How to View
-Visit the live site at: [https://yourusername.github.io/daniel-portfolio/](https://yourusername.github.io/daniel-portfolio/) TODO: this needs actual URL
+Visit the live site at: [https://dsl3zm.github.io/](https://dsl3zm.github.io/)